Majid03/ProgrammingTask2/README.md

 # Programming Task 2

-Welcome to your first programming task
+Welcome to your programming task
-  - You have to clone this repo to your account, you should be seeing this on your account, if someone elses name is listed call an instructor for help.
+  - You have to clone this repo to your account, you should be seeing this on your account!
   - Use the Ubuntu VM to write the progrm.
   - Use git add, commit and push to send the code back.
   - Don't forget to add user name and email on git.
   - You are allowed to use any form of searching and documentation reading and book reading is promoted
-  - You cannot talk to your other people or ask for help!

 # Halifax Open Data